 Research and planning ahead of time built my confidence in the business success and created a great foundation to refer to when fear crept in.

-After doing a ton of research into multiple aspects of starting my small business I noticed how I was taking a bite-sized approach to getting my business launched.
-Things got done and there was an absence of panic and worry.
+After doing your research into all aspects of starting your small business, we recommend taking a bite-sized approach to getting your small business launched.
+Things will get done when you ‘chunk it down’ and you will experience an absence of panic and worry as you make progress.

-Schedule a number of micro-tasks or divide your business goals into a series of smaller goals that you can accomplish day-by-day or hour-by-hour.
-There are quite a few benefits of taking it one job at a time:
+Schedule micro-tasks or divide your business goals into a series of smaller goals that you can accomplished day-by-day or week-to-week.
+There are quite a few benefits in taking it one job at a time:

-- Tasks get completed: my usual tendency is to start lots of things and then if I get bored or it gets too hard, to switch to something more fun or not finish at all!
+- Tasks get completed: the usual tendency is to start lots of things and then get bored or it gets too hard, to switch to something more fun or not finish at all!

 - Energy levels remain stable as you aren’t frantic, wasting energy on ‘what if’s’

-- Doing what appears to be the next best action leaves a solid path behind me to refer to for confidence the business has potential.
+- Doing what appears to be the next best action leaves a solid path behind, instilling confidence the business is moving.

-There is no guarantee everything is going to run smoothly in any part of our lives, least of all in running a small business, but the bite-sized approach ensures things get dealt with in a right-sized realist manner.
+There is no guarantee everything is going to run smoothly in any part of our lives, least of all in running a small business.
+We know the bite-sized approach ensures things get dealt with in a right-sized and realist process.

-3. Reduce stress with an arsenal of strategies
+3. Reduce stress with this arsenal of strategies

-Even though I have followed Step 1 and 2 there have been, and will continue to be, times when doubt creeps in and I may second-guess this venture and myself.
-This is when Step 3 kicks into save me.
+Even though you have followed Step 1 and 2 there have been, and will continue to be, times when doubt creeps in, second-guessing your venture and your small business.
+This is when Step 3 kicks into support small business owners.

-Here is a list of strategies I have employed so far to get me out of the terrors!
+Here is a list of strategies to employ to get you out of the terrors!
 This is by no means an exhaustive list.
 I would love to hear what has worked for you in overcoming fear of starting your small business.

 - Find a mentor who knows the path you are walking.
 When you hit overwhelm and everything looks bleak, they will you inspire and add perspective.